Patient Engagement: The Foundation of Modern Care Delivery

 To effectively engage patients, your team must be proficient in various digital tools that streamline your workflow.
 This requires comprehensive training.

-Offer extensive training to your healthcare staff, equipping them with the skills and knowledge needed to utilize digital tools efficiently.
+Offer extensive staff training, equipping them with the skills and knowledge needed to utilize digital tools efficiently.
 It will empower them to assist patients in navigating the platforms, addressing their questions, and optimizing the use of online resources.

 5. Cultural Competency